pangolinjs/docs/guide/configuration.md

 # Configuration

-Located at `pangolin.config.mjs` in the project root.
+Located at `pangolin.config.js` in the project root.

 ## Project